robertStrunk/dynamic-custom-labels-LWC/README.md

      - Basically defeats the purpose of using custom labels in a lot of scenarios.
      - Loss of translation functionality.
      - Record data would need to be seeded in sandboxes on refresh.

+I have implemented Option 2 and it can be referenced in this repo under [dynamic-custom-labels-LWC/force-app/main/default](https://github.com/robertStrunk/dynamic-custom-labels-LWC/tree/master/force-app/main/default)